MCruces-fz/TRAGALDABAS-fantastic-Cpp/DST/README.md

 # How To do a DST

-Create softlinks (ln) in:
-    - luptab.txt:
-    - CalPars.txt:
-to the current used files.

-Then be sure the directories in *do_unpack.sh* are correct, and execute
+Then be sure the directories in *do_dst.sh* are correct, and execute
 ```bash
 ./do_dst.sh run [FROM] [TO]
 ```